For specific inquiries about use of the Schoenberg Music Building facilities, please contact:

 MUSIC DEPARTMENT PRACTICE ROOMS

 A fee for the use of practice rooms is required to obtain a practice room card and access.
 For additional information, please CLICK HERE.

 Lost Practice Room Cards cost $23 to replace.
 Don't lose your card or let it get damaged!

 Students will be charged $29 for lost keys and keys not turned in.

 Practice Room Keys Students with yellow or pink cards will also be given a B608 key to unlock those rooms.
-A student may keep the key until he or she graduates.
-At that time keys must be returned or otherwise they will be considered lost.
+Students are required to return keys when they do not renew their practice cards.
+If keys are not returned, they will be considered lost and the student will be charged $29.

 All rooms are routinely checked by Community Service Officers (CSOs) to make sure that they are being used properly.
 Repeated misuse of the performance and practice rooms can result in a suspension of practice room privileges.
 CSOs are there for the safety and security for the students.
 Please cooperate with their requests.